wso2/docs-is/en/docs/deploy/security/configure-transport-level-security.md

 3. Add the following configuration to the `deployment.toml` file by adding the list of ciphers that you want your server to support as follows:

     !!! note
-        For a list of cipher suites that are secure and functional in Tomcat for the TLSv1.2 protocols, see the list of ciphers provided in the [secure configuration generator](https://ssl-config.mozilla.org/#server=tomcat&version=9.0.58&config=intermediate&guideline=5.6), which the Mozilla Foundation provides.
+        For a list of cipher suites that are secure and functional in Tomcat for the TLSv1.2 and TLSv1.3 protocols, see the list of ciphers provided in the [secure configuration generator](https://ssl-config.mozilla.org/#server=tomcat&version=9.0.58&config=intermediate&guideline=5.6), which the Mozilla Foundation provides.

     ```toml
     [transport.https.sslHostConfig.properties]